vsrinivas/fuchsia/bin/gdbserver/README.md

 - user muscle memory will make them want to type "debugserver :7000 ..." instead of "debugserver 7000 ...", should stay consistent
 - downgrade some errors to INFO (e.g., for unsupported optional commands)
+- some FTL_DCHECKs in application independent code assume the app is gdbserver, and may need to be replaced with non-fatal failures